Frequently Asked Questions

 Q: How can I find out more?
 Can I make an appointment?

-Please watch our information videos and attend a Q&A Information Meeting, held once a month, on the second Monday evening of each month, January through May from 4:30 p.m. to 5:15 p.m.
+Please watch our information video and attend a Q&A Information Meeting, held once a month, on the second Monday evening of each month, January through May from 4:30 p.m. to 5:15 p.m.
 Visit our information page to learn more.
 We also hold an additional event at least once per year, if Mondays don’t work for you.
 You can keep in touch with us as well on our Facebook page.

-After the final Q&A Information Meeting in May, you can still join us!
+After the final Q&A Information Meeting in May, you can still join Neurodiversity Navigators!
 Read over these Frequently Asked Questions and Resources first, then, if you have further questions or need support with getting connected with us, you can email, text, or chat with us, or even join us on campus or virtually for a New Student Drop-In Support Meeting.

 Q: Can I come visit?
 Can I tour the Neurodiversity Center?